mi60dev/vue3-lang-js/README.md

 # vue3-langjs

+## IMPORTANT: new releases was introduced on SEP 2025.
+If you experience any issues with the new 1.0.2-dev version, make sure to use the original 1.0.1.
+The new 1.0.2-dev version will be set to official after additional testing.

 ## Information

 This plugin was created in order to provide working Vue3 translations for a project of mine.
 It uses [mariuzzo/laravel-js-localization](https://github.com/rmariuzzo/Laravel-JS-Localization) & some code from [eli5-amsterdam/vue-lang-js](https://github.com/eli5-amsterdam/vue-lang-js).
 This package is by no means perfect, so any contribution is well appreciated.